Srilakshmi184/InformationGathering/README.md

 <img width="622" height="342" alt="Screenshot 2026-04-29 133446" src="https://github.com/user-attachments/assets/d8d50273-0a16-4efc-b014-d6ee6a85f5ec" />

+This is an Nmap network scan performed on the domain edurussia.ru using a Kali Linux terminal.
+The output lists several open ports, including 21 (FTP), 22 (SSH), and standard web ports like 80 and 443, indicating the services currently reachable on that server.

 ## Whatweb
 ### output

 <img width="631" height="240" alt="Screenshot 2026-04-29 133723" src="https://github.com/user-attachments/assets/ebebab12-45ab-4699-be95-91233dca0907" />

+This image shows the output of the WhatWeb tool, which identifies the various technologies powering the website edurussia.ru.
+It reveals that the site uses the Bitrix Site Manager CMS, runs on an nginx web server, and includes components like jQuery and Google Tag Manager.

 # Tracing the Location
 TCP Traceroute: